MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 Quality of Service (QoS) in Microsoft Teams enables you to prioritize real-time network traffic that's sensitive to network delays over traffic that's less sensitive.
 For example, you'd prioritize voice and video streams over downloading a new app (where an extra second to download isn't that noticeable).

-QoS uses Windows Group Policy Objects (GPOs) and port-based Access Control Lists (ACLs) to identify and mark all packets in real-time streams.
-This method ensures that voice, video, and screen share streams receive a dedicated portion of network bandwidth.
+QoS uses Differentiated Services Code Point (DSCP) markings together with port-based Access Control Lists (ACLs) to identify, mark, and classify all packets in real-time streams.
+This ensures that voice, video, and screen share streams receive preferential treatment at the expense of other types of traffic.

 Without some form of QoS, you might see the following quality issues in voice and video: